 Description

-Black bean burgers are a common plant based hamburger option, with a good amount of protein, fiber, and complex carbs.
-However; beans are significantly lower in protein than meat, and it isn't a complete protein.
-To solve this problem, I'm adding some unflavored whey into the burger mix to closer mimic the nutritional information of a standard beef patty.
+Black bean burgers are a common plant based hamburger option, with a moderate amount of protein, fiber, and complex carbs.
+However; beans are significantly lower in protein than meat, and beans aren't a complete protein.
+To solve this problem, I'm adding some unflavored pea protein powder into the burger mix to closer mimic the nutritional information of a standard beef patty while keeping it vegan.

 Time